codepath/android_guides/Displaying-Images-with-the-Glide-Library.md

 - [List of available transformations](https://github.com/wasabeef/glide-transformations/blob/master/README.md#transformations-1)

+## Networking

+By default, Glide uses the [[Volley|Networking with the Volley Library]] networking library.

 ### Using with OkHttp

-By default, Glide uses the [[Volley|Networking with the Volley Library]] networking library.
 There is a way to use Glide to use OkHttp instead, which may be useful if you need to do authenticated requests.
 First, add the `okhttp3-integration` library as a dependency:

 ```gradle
 dependencies {